froststarinteractive/zaphy/README.md

 > Rojo is not yet supported.

 # Why Zaphy?
-Zaphy is **extremely lightweight**, and contains useful functions for making backend a frontend communication easy.
+Zaphy contains useful functions for making backend a frontend communication easy.
 Zaphy has been used in all projects from **[Froststar Interactive](https://www.roblox.com/communities/35123256)**.

 # Install by drag-and-drop
 **Zaphy** can be easily installed into your project, here's how to do so.